numocash/squeeth-amm/README.md

-# ⚡ PowerMaker
+# ⚡ Numo

+### Access squared leverage on any token.

-Smart contracts suite of PowerMaker, an automated market maker of second order power perpetuals on Ethereum.
+Smart contracts suite of Numo, an automated market maker that replicates that payoff of a power perpetual on the EVM.

 ## Installation